han-yaeger/yaeger-tutorial/docs/level.md

 ![Edit](images/edit.png) Use the `setupScenes()` from the `Waterworld`-class to add `GameLevel` to the game.
 Choose a wise `id`.

-## Add a button to switch to the Game Scene
+## Add a button to switch to the game scene

 Although `GameLevel` has now been added to the Yaeger Game, there is no way to reach it yet.
 As said before, the first added Scene is set as the active scene